|

 myself to it.
 My leisure has been all about learning the great works of

-spare time has been all
+classical music, and my spare time has been all

 about expanding the intellectual and technical knowledge that surrounded